ahoymarcus/nextjs-myjs-tech-blog/articles/itil-service-management-framework-2022-03-30.md

 The certifications last for 3 years and must be renewed, and there are 5 levels of tranning and certification for ITIL V3:

 1. **ITIL Foundation**: covers basic concepts, elements, and terminology.
-2. **ITIL Practitioner**: covers the Continual Service Improvement approach and organizational change management, communication, and measurement and metrics.
+2. **ITIL Practitioner**: covers the Continuous Service Improvement approach and organizational change management, communication, and measurement and metrics.
 3. **ITIL Intermediate**: consists of two parts.
-The Service Lifecycle track focuses on the basics of the core ITIL phases, and the Service Strategy track concentrates on the management of the Service Strategy phase of the Service Lifecycle, with a focus on ITSM.
+The **Service Lifecycle Track** focuses on the basics of the core ITIL phases, and the **Service Strategy Track** concentrates on the management of the Service Strategy phase of the Service Lifecycle, with a focus on ITSM.
 4. **ITIL Exepert**: requires full understanding and demonstration of the entire ITIL scheme.
 Passing this level includes completion of the ITIL Managing Across the Lifecycle Capstone Course (MALC).
 5. **ITIL Master**: requires five years of leadership in IT service management and a demonstrated ability to apply the principles, methods, and techniques from ITIL in the workplace.